Esteph27/wedding-website/README.md

 - [Fly.io](https://fly.io/) documentation for guidance on containerised deployment and CI/CD integration.

-- Open-source resources, libraries, and code snippets used throughout the project.
+- Open-source resources, libraries, Youtube and code snippets used throughout the project.

 - Friends and family for testing the website and providing feedback on usability and design.